 Thinking outside of the box?
 Found that bright color you want to test on a wall, but you’re afraid it isn’t timeless?
 If you are afraid to commit to a color or concept and want to try to stretch your wings and experiment with something bold, do so in your powder room.

 You can’t deny the artsy advancements in wallpaper and what it can add to a space.
-The William Morris wallpaper selected by the homeowner in this powder room was an absolute hit.
+The William Morris wallpaper selected by the homeowner in this powder room was an absolute hit in this Meadowlark whole home remodel and addition.

 Go bright and bold on your floor!
 Colors on horizontal surfaces are not nearly as intense as colors on vertical surfaces.
-Or add interest by making tile “rugs” by using complementary colored tiles in a rectangular pattern.
+Or add interest by making tile “rugs” by using complementary colored tiles in a rectangular pattern as this client did in their new custom home.

 When you’re ready to make your move, give us a call and let’s talk!